Dear Shareholders Swastika Investmart Limited

 The Board is of the opinion that the Independent Directors of the Company hold highest standards of integrity and possess requisite expertise and experience required to fulfil their duties as Independent Directors.

-All the Independent Directors of the Company are exempt from the requirement to undertake online proficiency self-assessment test except Mr. Anshul Agrawal (DIN: 08058452) who will undertake required online proficiency self-assessment test within stipulated time period.
+All the Independent Directors of the Company are exempt from the requirement to undertake online proficiency self-assessment test except Mr. Anshul Agrawal (DIN: 08058452).
+Further during the year under review, Mr. Anshul Agrawal has undertaken the required online proficiency self-assessment test and has successfully qualified the test for Independent Directors Databank on June 05, 2025.

 12. Directors Responsibility Statement